oslabs-beta/Codename-Hermes/README.md

 ### **`clientOptions`**

-The Generic Message Brokers (mentioned above) are just the beginning.
-Thanks to the below customizable options, we can create a customizable broker to fit each need.
+With Codename Hermes, you can create a customaizable rabbit broker for any occasion thanks to the below client options.
+Continue reading to find out more!

 ```TypeScript
 {